Nationally Competitive Scholarships

 The following application materials should be submitted electronically via E-mail as Word documents or PDFs to scholarships@ltsc.ucsb.edu:

-- A personal statement of 1,000 words or less describing the applicant’s background, interests, plans for graduate study and career aspirations The statement should include a discussion of some experiences and ideas that have shaped those interests, plans and aspirations.
+• A personal statement of 1,000 words or less from the nominee devoted to describing their research or creative interests for graduate study and career aspirations beyond these studies.
+It should also include a discussion of the most relevant academic, professional, extracurricular, and personal experiences that have influenced or shaped the nominee’s interests and plans.
 It is strongly recommended that applicants consult with a faculty member in the preparation of this statement.

 Learn more on the official Beinecke Scholarship Website.

-- Annual campus deadline: No mandatory campus deadline for UCSB undergraduates.
-National deadline in March each year.
+• Annual campus deadline: No mandatory campus deadline for UCSB undergraduates.
+Students apply directly to Strauss.
+National deadline typically in late January.

 Full Strauss Details & Application Instructions